guptam/kylo-docs-test/KyloDeveloperGuide.rst

 This guide should help you get your local development environment up and running quickly.
-Development in an IDE is usually done in conjunction with a Hortonworks sandbox in order to have a cluster to communicate with.
+Development in an IDE is usually done in conjunction with a Hortonworks sandbox in order to have a cluster with which to communicate.

 Dependencies
 ------------